 In this unprecedented global moment, viewing trends are shaping culture in unexpected ways — and creators and brands agile enough to adapt are those getting ahead.
-Along the way, YouTube has become integral to individuals and families alike, with 20 million people in the U.K. watching YouTube on their TV screens each month.1
+Along the way, YouTube has become integral to individuals and families alike, with 20 million people in the U.K. watching YouTube on their TV screens.1

 2020 YouTube viewing trends in the U.K.

 Back to basics

 In 2020, viewers hit the reset button.
 Core human needs, such as cooking and recipes rose to the fore and many of us found new ways to incorporate routine into our home lives; there were 44 million U.K. views of ‘exercising at home’ between March and April alone.2